A pilot and passenger have been rescued after a small plane crashed into power lines in Maryland | KRDO

 Crews will remain on scene throughout the night to remove the plane and repair and connect damaged power lines.

-Roughly 120,000 customers were without power Sunday evening following the crash, but that number was down to less than 1,000 customers early Monday morning, according to the Pepco utility company, which provides electric service to roughly 894,000 customers in Washington, DC, and surrounding areas in Maryland.
+Roughly 120,000 customers were without power Sunday evening following the crash, but all impacted customers had their power restored as of early Monday, according to the Pepco utility company, which provides electric service to roughly 894,000 customers in Washington, DC, and surrounding areas in Maryland.
 Montgomery County is just north of Washington, DC.

-“We have confirmed that a private plane came into contact with Pepco’s transmission lines in Montgomery County,” Pepco tweeted.
-“We are assessing damage and working closely with Montgomery County fire and emergency services.”

-Schools in Montgomery County will be closed Monday due to the widespread power outages, district officials said Sunday night.
+Schools in Montgomery County will be closed Monday due to power outages, district officials said Sunday night.

 The district earlier said that more than 40 schools in the Montgomery County Public Schools system and six central offices were without power, affecting services such as maintenance, buses and food service.

-Two hospitals, MedStar Montgomery Medical Center and Holy Cross Hospital, were operating in limited capacity Sunday evening due to the power outage, Goldstein said.
+Two hospitals, MedStar Montgomery Medical Center and Holy Cross Hospital, operated in a limited capacity Sunday evening due to the power outage, Goldstein said.

 Officials from the Federal Aviation Administration and leadership from Maryland State Police were on scene, Goldstein said Sunday night.
 The FAA put an aircraft restriction in place during rescue efforts, state police said.